Namazaky/retro-progress-tracker/Privacy.md

 ## Data Security
 - All data is processed locally within your browser
 - No data is shared with third parties
-- License verification uses secure HTTPS connections
 - All progress tracking data remains on your device

-## License Verification
-- The only external communication is with api.progresstracker.pro for license key verification
-- During verification, only the activation key is transmitted
-- No personal data is collected or transmitted during this process

 ## Features
 - Daily progress tracking